Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte: Editorial Board

 The „Minutes on Contemporary Church History“, serialized from 2007 onwards, comprise essays on 20th century's German and European church and denomination history; its reports section offers profound information about current activities in the domain of contemporary church history.
-The MKiZ are published on behalf of the “Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte“ by Claudia Lepp and Harry Oelke.
+The MKiZ are published on behalf of the “Evangelische Arbeitsgemeinschaft für Kirchliche Zeitgeschichte“ by Claudia Lepp and Christopher Spehr.
 Their prequels were the „Mitteilungen der Evangelischen Arbeitsgemeinschaft für Kirchliche Zeitgeschichte“ 1, 1978ff.
+The journal is published in print and in Open Access.